haoyuchou/React-Coding-Challenge/README.md

 bun dev
 ```

-Open [http://localhost:3001](http://localhost:3001) with your browser to see the result.
+Based on the information provide in the terminal, Open the local port with your browser to see the result.

 ## How to extend with new data Source?